-What is it about leading tours that makes your long commute (from Seattle to Europe) worthwhile?
+What is it about leading tours that makes your long commute (from the US to Europe) worthwhile?

+Leading tours helps satisfy the adventurous spirit in me.
 As a little girl, I watched movies about explorers venturing out to discover new lands.
 And I would think to myself, "I want to do that!"
-Some of my favorite childhood vacation memories include hiking in the Adirondacks, canoeing and camping along swift-running rivers, backpacking for months in Mexico, and memorable encounters with fascinating people (plus one bear) we met along the way.
+Some of my favorite childhood vacation memories include hiking in the Adirondacks, canoeing and camping along swift-running rivers, and memorable encounters with fascinating people (plus one bear) along the way.

-What surprises Americans the most when they set foot in Greece?
+What surprises Americans the most when they set foot in Europe?

-Do you have a favorite stop on our Heart of Greece tour?
+Do you have a favorite stop on our Best of Europe tour?